BioDecode Usage Guide

 Does my data leave my computer?

 No. BioDecode processes everything locally.
 The only network activity is the initial download of ClinVar data from NCBI's public FTP server.
-Your VCF file and reports never leave your machine.
+Your genome file and reports never leave your machine.

 Can I use BioDecode with 23andMe or AncestryDNA data?